 |Today's Crimea, tomorrow's Taiwan|

-This article appears on SCMP.com under the title "Why a little-understood trade agreement upsets so many in Taiwan."
+This article was published on SCMP.com under the title "Why a little-understood trade agreement upsets so many in Taiwan."

 |As posted on SCMP.com|